India Travel Blog

 The other folks in the car were veterans of Himachal who gave me plenty of dope on the local way of life, culture, people and places as we drove on.
 There were hilarious stories to know about rich folks of Kinnaur with excessive obsession to alcohol, about the kindness of people in the high mountains, richly beautiful landscapes of Spiti, of landslides blocking the roads every now and then and so on.
 Apparently public transport can sometimes be faster than your own vehicle in Himachal's roads frequently affected by landslides; in case of a landslide you can just walk across the slide and hop into a bus waiting on the other side.

 We drove via Solan town on the Shimla highway and turned towards Chail at Kandaghat.
 Initially a vegetation of stout trees and shrubs with a generally dry atmosphere, things started changing as we climbed up towards Chail village.
-A small village it may be, but not undiscovered by Delhi's footloose population trying to escape from the summer heat.
+A small village it may be, but not undiscovered by Delhi’s footloose population trying to escape from the summer heat.
 Resorts and hotels litter the way and giant ad-hoardings welcome you to their properties in Chail.
 But thankfully, Chail village itself is unspoilt as the region around it has been declared a reserve forest and no construction permitted.
-The village is tiny and is marked by an old palace of the Maharaja of Patiala(now a hotel, Rs.10 for visitors to see) and the world's highest full size cricket ground(no entry for visitors, but you can manage a sneak peek) owned by the local sainik school.
-It was a moment of nostalgia for one of my friends in the car who did his schooling here and went on saying 'this was our dormitory.. this was our classroom..'.
+The village is tiny and is marked by an old palace of the Maharaja of Patiala(now a hotel, Rs.10 for visitors to see) and the world’s highest full size cricket ground(no entry for visitors, but you can manage a sneak peek) owned by a school managed by the army.
+It was a moment of nostalgia for one of my friends in the car who did his schooling here and went on saying ‘this was our dormitory.. this was our classroom..’.

 Chail